It’s not every night that you earn a ride home in the back of a cop car.

 “Come here,” I said, patting the space in front of me.
-She sat, instead choosing to kiss me hard, until I pulled back.“Sara…”
+Sara sat, instead choosing to kiss me hard until I pulled back.
+“Sara…”

 “I know,” she said, looking down, hiding her sharp blue eyes with her hair.

 The small, flickering flame of the candle in my chest suddenly grew into a chimney fire.
 “It doesn’t,” I said.
 “Look at me, Sara.”
 It took a second, but she met my eyes, hers now brimming with tears.
-The fireplace sized flame within me grew into a bonfire.
-“It doesn’t matter, but you know that every now and then, someone is going to think it does.”
+The fireplace-sized flame within me grew into a bonfire.
+“It doesn’t matter, but you know that now and then, someone’s going to think it does.”

 “He told us to kill ourselves, Jess.
 He was just a kid,” she whispered.
 “Not even older than twelve, it seemed!
 God, it was humiliating.
 Feeling like a child had this power over us.”

 “We held the power, Sara.
 We showed him he didn’t affect us.”
-Even as the words left of my mouth, I didn’t believe them.
-They felt like a script, something I’d memorized from a social media post.
+Even as the words left my mouth, I didn’t believe them.
+They felt like a script; something I’d memorized from a social media post.
 The truth was, I’d felt it too—the powerlessness, the humiliation.
-She must’ve heard it in my voice—as a lawyer, Sara had to be good at reading people—because she didn’t say anything.
+Sara must’ve heard it in my voice—as a lawyer, she had to be good at reading people—because she didn’t say anything.
 Instead, we ordered Chinese and binge-watched Brooklyn Nine-Nine.
-By ten, we were in bed.
+By ten o’ clock, we were in bed.

-I fell asleep quickly, but was up twenty minutes later.
+I fell asleep quickly but was up twenty minutes later.
 After five minutes, I fell asleep again, kind of.
-I moved constantly, turning onto my side, my stomach, putting a pillow over my face.
+I constantly moved, turning onto my side, my stomach, putting a pillow over my face.
 Nothing.
-When I threw the blanket off my legs, Sara finally had enough, “Oh my, God, Jess.”
+When I threw the blanket off my legs, Sara finally had enough.
+“Oh my, God, Jess.”

 “Are you crazy?
 It’s two in the morning!”